Full Coverage Auto Insurance

 If you’re in the market for a full coverage car insurance policy, there are varying levels of protection available to you.
 Based on the foundations of full coverage, as well as the long list of “extras” that may or may not be included, you can tailor your car insurance policy to best meet your needs.

 HERE IS A PROGRESSION OF HOW ONE CAN APPROACH FULL COVERAGE INSURANCE:

 At the very minimum, you can sign up for cheap full coverage insurance with liability, uninsured motorist coverage, collision, and comprehensive coverage.
 This insurance will meet state requirements and protect your vehicle from damage, regardless of who is at fault or if the at-fault driver has auto insurance coverage or not.

 Intermediate Full Coverage

 Taking it one step further, you can upgrade a basic full coverage car insurance policy with medical payment coverage.
-Medical payment coverage will reimburse for medical treatment up to a certain amount, no matter who is at fault in an accident.
+Medical payment coverage will reimburse for medical treatment and medical expenses up to a certain amount, no matter who is at fault in an accident.

 Ultimate Full Coverage

 If you’re looking for complete protection in a full coverage package, you can add on all of the extras listed above.
 This may include towing, car rental reimbursement, and GAP insurance.
 Upgrading your policy in this manner will provide peace of mind if any type of damage affects you or your car in an accident or related catastrophic event.

 If you aren’t financially able enough to afford the cost of injury and damages in an accident, increase your coverage amount above basic liability insurance.